-Having said that, the process of picking the best toaster is always a hassle.
-And the main reason for this is the fact the market is flooding with toaster models, all claiming to be the best of the best.
-Worst yet, most people run into the marketplace without even first understanding the basics of a toaster and how it works.
+However, choosing the best toaster can be a hassle.
+The market is flooded with models, all claiming to be the best.
+Worse yet, many people dive into purchasing without understanding the basics of how a toaster works.

-How can you pick the best of something if you do not know how it operates and the features that separate them from the best?
+How can you pick the best of something if you don’t know how it operates and what features set it apart?

-That is why I decided to create this post explaining what a toaster is and giving you all the basic knowledge required to guide you sufficiently as you go on the hunt for your next, best toaster.
+That’s why I decided to create this post explaining what a toaster is and providing you with the basic knowledge needed to guide you in finding your next, best toaster.

-Without further delay, let us start by looking at;
+Without further delay, let’s start by looking at:

 What is a toaster?

-Defined simply, a toaster is a user-friendly and simple kitchen appliance you can use to lightly cook and toast bread slices so they become crispier, darker, and tastier.
-When using these appliances, you will need to adjust the tool’s knob in order to choose how dark you would like your bread slices to be toasted.
+Simply defined, a toaster is a user-friendly kitchen appliance used to lightly cook and toast bread slices, making them crispier, darker, and tastier.
+When using these appliances, you’ll need to adjust the tool’s knob to choose how dark you’d like your bread slices to be toasted.

-After that, you will slide your bread slices into the toasting slots and then press the lever on the front side of your appliance so the toasting procedure can begin.
-In the next section, we will clearly look at a step by step guide on how to use a toaster.
+After that, you’ll slide your bread slices into the toasting slots and press the lever on the front side of your appliance to begin the toasting process.
+In the next section, we’ll look at a step-by-step guide on how to use a toaster.

-But as a general rule of thumb, always keep your nose open as you use your toaster to ensure it is not burning.
+As a general rule of thumb, always keep your nose attentive as you use your toaster to ensure it isn’t burning.

 How to work a toaster

-There are different types of toasters out there, all with different features that make their usage procedures unique.
-That said, this section of the post will touch on general procedures that one will go through when using a standard toaster.
+There are different types of toasters out there, each with unique features.
+That said, this section will touch on general procedures for using a standard toaster.

-After step number one it is time for the toaster settings.
-Use the adjustment knob on the front side of your toaster and choose how dark you would like the toast to be.
-On most toasters, there are multiple toasting levels, from number one being the lightest setting to the highest setting being the darkest.
+After inserting the bread, adjust the toaster settings.
+Use the adjustment knob on the front side of your toaster to choose how dark you’d like the toast to be.
+Most toasters have multiple toasting levels, from number one being the lightest to the highest setting being the darkest.

-If it is your first time using a toaster, I urge you to pick between the 2nd and 3rd setting.
-This way, your bread slices will be toasted medially, and in case the darkness does not entice you, you can toast it again.
+If it’s your first time using a toaster, I suggest picking between the 2nd and 3rd settings.
+This way, your bread slices will be toasted moderately, and if the darkness doesn’t entice you, you can toast it again.

-You will realize that other toasters also include different settings such as bagels, toast, and waffles.
-In such cases, simply pick the settings that best matches whichever meal you are preparing.
+Some toasters also include different settings such as bagels, toast, and waffles.
+In such cases, simply pick the setting that best matches the meal you’re preparing.

-Even though most toaster will be timed and will pop the bread slices up automatically, I urge you to ensure you never leave your toaster unattended.
-This way, in case the bread slices begin to burn, you can quickly pop them out manually.
+Even though most toasters are timed and will pop the bread slices up automatically, ensure you never leave your toaster unattended.
+If the bread slices begin to burn, you can quickly pop them out manually.

-If you need to pop up the bread slice manually, simply hold the top side corner of your toaster down while you lift the lever up.
-However, I only urge you to do this if you notice the bread slices are starting to burn.
+To manually pop up the bread slice, hold the top side corner of your toaster down while lifting the lever up.
+However, only do this if you notice the bread slices are starting to burn.

 For your own safety, ensure you do not use anything metal to retrieve the toasts.
 You may electrocute yourself.